chingchenms/llvm/docs/Coroutines.rst

 The `suspend` block contains code to be executed when coroutine runs to completion or suspended.
-The `coro.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.
+The `coro.end`_ intrinsic marks the point where a coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.

 The `loop` blocks represents the body of the coroutine.
 The `coro.suspend`_